Wolox/tech-guides/git/docs/pull-requests-good-practices.md

 A pull request is ready to be merged after the following two steps:

-- All builds are SUCCESS.
+- All webhooks builds are SUCCESS.
 - **Code review**: After creating a pull request, it must be assigned to a code reviewer using the `assignees` and `reviewers` field.
 The code reviewer will check the code and may comment, request changes or approve.
 The pull request is approved when there are no more changes requested and at least one code reviewer marks it as Approved.
 If the code reviewer requests changes, he will assign you and then you should generate new commits with the fixes requested. **Never modify old commits** because the code reviewer will use the diff to compare new changes.
 Don’t forget to assign the reviewer back after you make all the fixes.